google.com, pub-8944664346231196, DIRECT, f08c47fec0942fa0 pinterest-site-verification=4773ee5ec369a31120526988bc2d6d1b

 • Is Mercury in retrograde?

-The Historical Context Analysis
+The Historical Context Review

 The Scientific Breakdown

-Let's examine the possible interpretations of "k":
+Let’s examine the leading theories behind a lone “k”:

-1. They're driving and used voice-to-text
+• They’re driving and used voice-to-text

-3. Their phone is at 1% battery
+• Their phone battery is at 1%

 The Response Strategy